naninovel/docs/docs/guide/user-interface.md

 When the engine is initializing it'll instantiate all the UI prefabs assigned in the resources manager.

-::: note
+::: info NOTE
-Some features (eg, [UI toggling](/guide/user-interface.md#ui-toggling)) require the UIs to be rendered in `Screen Space - Camera` mode.
+Some features (eg, [UI toggling](/guide/user-interface#ui-toggling)) require the UIs to be rendered in `Screen Space - Camera` mode.
 For best compatibility, make sure your custom UIs have the correct render mode selected and render camera field is empty (UI manager will assign the camera automatically).

 ![](https://i.gyazo.com/d62bed3ba0c85972b12e759cc7b44c91.png)
 :::